pudly/schmopera-hugo/content/articles/talking-with-singers-soraya-mafi.md

 I am grateful that I now have a job that is my absolute passion and allows me to explore human emotions and relationships.

+>Handel's works are an integral thread in the creative fabric of this great city.

 ### How do you stay healthy and sane while traveling for work?

 Firstly, I try to be kind to myself.
 For me, this means taking opportunities to rest.
 I used to believe that I had to be working every second of everyday in order to be my best.
 I soon realised that this is not the case.
 When in performance, a singer has to be immensely present both physically and mentally: this requires a certain energy and awareness, which is hard to sustain without proper rest.
 I now try to incorporate yoga and meditation into my daily routine so I can protect both my body and mind.
 This helps when travelling and combatting jet-lag/poor sleep on planes/trains, etc.